-but the latency for an application to access its own data has degraded by 3-5 orders of magnitude.
-In addition, throughput has not scaled: if an application makes small random read requests, the total throughput of a few thousand storage servers in the configuration of Figure 1(b) is not much more than that of a single server in the configuration of Figure 1(a)!
-As a result, Web applications can serve large user communities, and they can store large amounts of data, but they cannot use very much data when processing a given browser request.
+Unfortunately, the environment for Web applications has not scaled uniformly compared to the single-machine environment.
+Total CPU power available to a Web application has improved by a factor of 1000x or more in comparison to single-server applications, and total storage capacity has also improved by a factor of 1000x or more, but the latency for the application to access its own data has degraded by 3-5 orders of magnitude.
+In addition, throughput has not scaled: the total throughput of a few thousand storage servers in the configuration of Figure 1(b) (measured in small random read requests per second) is not much more than that of a single server in the configuration of Figure 1(a)!
+As a result, Web applications can serve large user communities, and they can store large amounts of data, but they cannot consider very much data when processing a given browser request.